Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

     Serialisable:

-    - Byte strings are serialisable.
+    - Byte strings, integers, strings, and block numbers are serialisable.

     - Addresses are serialisable only as ``ByStr20`` values.

-    - All other primitive types like integers and strings are serialisable.

     - ADT are serialisable if the types of their subvalues are serialisable.
 This means that the type of every constructor argument must be serialisable.